 There are two ways to make butterfly pea flower tea.
-One is using a french press, mine is a 51 oz size and holds 6-7 cups.
-The recipe calls for 6 cups so it's a perfect size for it.
-I also use my french press to make Thai iced tea, coffee, and a few other loose leaf teas.
+One uses a French press.
+Mine is a 51 oz size and holds 6-7 cups.
+The recipe calls for 6 cups of water, so it's a perfect size.
+I also use my French press to make Thai iced tea, coffee, and other loose-leaf teas.
 Very easy and convenient!

-Butterly Pea Tea Using a French Press Method
+Butterly Pea Tea in a French Press

-Butterly Pea Tea On the Stove Top
+Butterfly Pea Tea Recipe On the Stove Top

-- Combine dried butterfly pea flowers and ginger in a medium pot.
+Step 1.
+Combine dried butterfly pea flowers and ginger in a medium pot.